 Identity theft may not be your main concern this tax season, but it definitely should be on your radar.
-Tax identity theft is something that shouldn’t be taken lightly.

 What is tax identity theft or tax-related identity theft?